 While the Board of Directors does not yet undergo formal performance reviews, criteria such as meeting attendance and strategic contributions are considered when evaluating members for re-election.
 Board members also empowered to engage in discussions about peers' individual and collective performance, and to propose improvements during their tenure.
-The Audit Committee conducts an annual performance self-assessment using Our compensation strategy aims to balance internal equity and external market competitiveness, ensuring we attract, retain, and motivate talent to achieve our organizational goals an individual questionnaire, which is formally recorded in the committee's meeting minutes.
+The Audit Committee conducts an annual performance self-assessment using an individual questionnaire, which is formally recorded in the committee's meeting minutes.
 Responses are reviewed collectively, and when necessary, lead to improvement measures.
 The most recent Audit Committee evaluation was held on July 29, 2024.